-- Sharing Hope in Crisis online course is a mandatory requirement to be completed before attendance to the Chaplaincy Training Institute.
+- Sharing Hope in Crisis online course is a mandatory requirement to be completed before attending the Chaplaincy Training Institute.
 The course cost is $50.
 Payment is received at the International Office, then course registration is sent to the chaplain.

 How is the position funded?

-- TFC Global chaplains have successfully funded their career in chaplaincy.
+- TFC Global chaplains have successfully funded their careers in chaplaincy.
 So can you.
-In most cases the salary will be similar to industry standards for this type of position.
+In most cases, the salary will be similar to industry standards for this type of position.
 It takes a step of faith and trusting that God will provide – just as His word promises.